 But first… a round of applause for the 77(!) entries?
 Nah.
 Wait.
 Actually, yeah, let’s hear it for the lot, and not just because that’s quite the substantial amount of interactive tales, each and every last one of which is waiting for votes.
 Which brings me back to the topic at hand: voting!
 Now, needless to say, that’s a lot of games to play for all but the most dedicated genre fans, and the organizers of IFComp are well aware of this.

 As such, in an attempt to make it easier to find games that’ll fit everyone’s interest(s) and/or schedule, “this year, we’ve included some more meta-data: in addition to estimated playtime and content-warnings, we’ve asked authors to define their entry’s genre and what type of game they’ve created”.
 An undeniably welcome addition, even if the requirement for having your voting registered properly is only to play… five games.
 That’s it.
 Five tales of interactive fiction.

 There’s one more way that we can all collectively ensure that every game gets some attention and feedback, even if not all of us play all of the games — encourage others to be judges!

 Could always opt for donating instead (or both?), simply by poking about with the fundraiser and busting out that precious credit card.
-I’m sure the IFComp 2018 organizers will appreciate any and all support, whether it be votes, a donation, or even spreading the word, equally, though.
-I certainly would, so get to it.
+I’m sure the IFComp 2018 organizers will appreciate any and all support, whether it be voting, a donation, or even spreading the word, equally, though.
+I certainly would so get to it.
 Play five entries, drop a pretty penny, tell your friends, or all of the above.
 Go nuts!
-That’s what quite a few of the writers did after all, having played quite a few of those lovely pieces of interactive fiction already.
+That’s what quite a few of the writers did, after all, having played quite a few of those lovely pieces of interactive fiction already.

 (Source: Welcome to the 2018 IFComp)